tjhickey724/compiler_design/notes/optimization/LivenessAnalysis.md

 If that memory location is not in the L3 cache then the CPU needs to go to the main memory which could take hundreds of cycles.

-All of this is to point out that make effective use of registers can greatly increase the speed of the compiled code.
+All of this is to point out that making effective use of registers can greatly increase the speed of the compiled code.
 This process is called **register allocation**.

 One of the most common approaches to register allocation is to determine for each